vioxcd/tsmd/README.md

     - Will be adding deduplicator and merger logic (— Me, 14 August 2022)
 4. Fourth try (2nd week of September)
     - Doing some analysis with the data.
 Though not as insightful as I'd imagine.
-    - Finishing the deduplicator and merge script (should I use pandas?).
+    - Finishing the deduplicator and changing my mind about merging (maybe later?)

 ## File structures.

 - `etl.py` are used to combine all stored sessions and dump it into a `csv` that can be analyzed.
 - `fun_analysis` folders contain initial exploration and analysis notebook.
-- `tsmdam.py` are the script used to deduplicate and merge sessions.
+- `tsmd.py` are the script used to deduplicate.